 5. The ADRF determines that the lifetime of the stored data or analytics has expired (according to the Storage Approach).

-6. If indicated by the Storage Approach, the ADRF sends a notification alerting the DCCF or NWDAF that data are about to be deleted.
+6. If indicated by the Storage Approach, the ADRF sends a notification alerting the DCCF or NWDAF that data or analytics are about to be deleted.

 NOTE: This is an implicit subscription.